Who sets fees for optional courses?

 When are fees due?

-Are school supplies included in the basic instructional fee?
+Are school supplies included in fees?

 If the cost of purchasing items places a burden on a family, there are other options available.
 For instance, EIPS partners with the United Way for its Tools for School campaign on an annual basis.
 The program provides backpacks and school supplies to students in kindergarten through Grade 12 whose families have limited resources.
-Families either order the supplies through their school or call the EIPS Central Administration.
+Families either order the supplies through their school or call EIPS Central Services.
 The supplies are then distributed discretely at the start of the school year.

 What are the options if a parent cannot pay fees?